Ask Dr. Gourmet

 Dr. Gourmet Says...

-I generally have patients target their breakfast between 250 and 500 calories depending on their weight, height and goals.
-There's a lot that goes into making that decision but at minimum we know that having a serving of a carbohydrate along with some protein will carry you better through the morning.
+I generally have patients target their breakfast between 250 and 500 calories depending on their weight, height, and goals.
+There's a lot that goes into making that decision, but at minimum we know that having a serving of a carbohydrate along with some protein will help you stay more satisfied through the morning.

 Thanks for writing,